Subgroup induction property for branch groups: Subgroup induction property for groups

 \end{proposition} It follows from this criterion that torsion \GGS{} groups have non-constant defining vectors and hence are branch and have the congruence subgroup property.

 Subgroups of torsion \GGS{} groups that do not fix the first level satisfy a dichotomy that will be crucial in establishing the subgroup induction property.
-This dichotomy was first obtained by Garrido for Gupta-Sidki groups, and then generalised to all torsion \GGS{} groups by the second named author.
+This dichotomy was first obtained by Garrido for Gupta-Sidki groups, and then generalised to all torsion \GGS{} groups by the second named author. \begin{lemma}[\cite{MR3513107,L2019}] Let $G$ be a torsion \GGS{} group and $H$ be a subgroup of $G$ that is not contained in $\Stab_G(\level{1})$.
+Then either all first-level sections of $H$ are equal to $G$, or they are all contained in $\Stab_G(\level{1})$, so that $\Stab_H(\level{1})=\Stab_H(\level{2})$. \end{lemma}